-The site is already heavily impacted due to the presence of agriculture and acreages, and the Bow-Chestermere Diversion/Western Headworks Canal forming the western project boundary.
+The site is already heavily impacted due to the presence of agriculture and acreages, and residential and industrial developments.
 As such, there currently is little, high quality wildlife habitat within the project footprint.
 Most of the land within the project footprint is agriculture, with few trees, which generally only provides habitat for more common species.
 Larger wetlands on site will have a higher potential for wildlife habitat.